russel-tech/profile/resume/russeltech_resume_2025.md

 - Skilled in leveraging advanced tools such as Adobe FrameMaker, RoboHelp, Oxygen XML, and Readme.io to deliver high-quality, user-focused content.
 - Proven ability to collaborate with cross-functional teams, including developers, engineers, and product managers, to align documentation with business objectives.
 - Experienced in Generative AI tools such as OpenAI products, Langchain, Flowise, Bubble and other code and no-code solutions for app development, content generation and data analysis and querying
-- Experienced with single-source-publishing using Adobe Framemaker, Authorit and Oxygen XML
 - Experienced in mentoring and leading documentation teams to improve processes and maintain documentation excellence.